 Using the Heart Roll and Cover Mats this Valentine’s Day

 Children will roll either the number dice or alphabet dice, depending on which mat they are using.
 They can also use two number dice and add the numbers together when using the mats that include numbers 7-12.
+They will do this by keeping one dice at a 6 then rolling the other and adding it to the 6.

 Then they will cover the corresponding number or beginning sound picture on the mat with some type of manipulative.
 In this case, we used heart table scatter that I picked up at the Dollar Tree.
 They are great manipulatives for all kinds of Valentine’s Day activities.